an3ki/bitcoin-intro/de/README.md

 4. Wait for the funds to appear in Atomic wallet.

 ##### Amber
-1. Downloan the Amber App onto your iPhone <a href="https://apps.apple.com/au/app/amber/id1410639317" target="_blank">Amber App download</a>
+1. Download the Amber App onto your iPhone <a href="https://apps.apple.com/au/app/amber/id1410639317" target="_blank">Amber App download</a>
 2. Sign up using your email.
 3. Make an account & connect your Bank Account
 4. Press buy after your account is set up to purchase bitcoin.